Goal of this second lab assignment is to get familiar with some important aspects of web app development:

 Go to http://localhost:8080/geoweb/lab2/interaction/placenames

 Try out some inputs of postal code to see if the postal code is found.
-If possible test a non-Dutch postal code as well (e.g. search for the Postal code of down town London)!
+If possible test a non-Dutch postal code as well (for example the postal code of down town London).

-Note: You will see also the ‘raw’ JSON data that comes as response from the web service of GeoNames.
+Note: you will also see the ‘raw’ JSON data that comes as response from the web

-a.
-In the JavaScript code there are some ‘events’ defined, that will be ‘fired’ when there is an action by the user (a click or some other input).
-Which events do you see in the code?
-Copy the statement or statements to your report.
+4a.
+In the JavaScript code there are some events defined, that will be fired when there is an action by the user (a click or some other input).
+As you read the code, where do you see the page waiting for user interaction?

 As an example of how the output of one web service can be used as the input for a request to another web service we made a small extension to the placenames app: